cryptobiu/MATRIX/WebApp/Web_INSTALL.md

 Matrix uses mongodb.
 In order to use MATRIX you must install and configure Mongodb.
 To install Mongodb: `sudo apt install mongodb`
 To configure the database to support authentication use this SO [answer](https://stackoverflow.com/a/55839446/4193208).
 Please name the database `BIU`.
-If you cwant to create the database in a different name, please change this [line](https://github.com/cryptobiu/MATRIX/blob/3298d08bcd4c4a2260f87d270d41fe2d898a3462/WebApp/app.py#L28).
+If you want to create the database in a different name, please change this [line](https://github.com/cryptobiu/MATRIX/blob/3298d08bcd4c4a2260f87d270d41fe2d898a3462/WebApp/app.py#L28).